delabon/aiartgen/README.md

 ## AIArtGen

-Social media for AI artists where they can leverage Opanai's DALL-E to generate modern art.
+A platform for AI artists where they can leverage Opanai's DALL-E to generate modern art.
 Built with Laravel.

 [Limited Demo](https://aiartgen.delabon.com/)